symmetry

 author – contact details below – still has outstanding electronic “offprints”.)

-This reviews with careful science the
+This reviews the development of

-Pauling and specifically discusses a controversy that arose in 1934.
+specifically discusses a controversy that arose in 1934.

 SECTION